Port Stop: (Re)Discovering The Magic of Being a Kid in Bergen, Norway

 Playgrounds + Troll Garden

-There are two very fun playgrounds for the kids (and young at heart) – seriously because of this area for most of us this was our favorite spot from the WHOLE TRIP!
+There are two very fun playgrounds for the kids (and young at heart) – seriously because of this area for most of us, this was one of it not the highlight from the WHOLE TRIP!
 You know when you hear people having so much fun that you have to go investigate/join?
 That was us – talking kids and adults into trying the zip line, climbing the tower and testing balancing skills…while encountering rain and slippery conditions (I kept thinking that my surgeons would be so disappointed if this was how I re-injured my knee!)

 Walking Around